The First Video SupplyFrame made documenting the Cabinet's build while at the SupplyFrame DesignLab!

 - The use of creative work to proactively inspire and empower others to do the same!

 We also want to try to use our work to cut through filter bubbles, newspeak, tyranny, cults of personality, hateful groupthink, and toxic culture we've all experienced in contemporary "public squares".
-We believe the best way to do that is to subvert and re-appropriate negatively associated cultural tropes like the irrational fear of the establishment and powerful intelligent women, wrap them up in a history lesson and present it as a counterpoint to the insidious transgressiveness that's taken root in our society since the Gamergate imbroglio, and spread through America like wildfire since the last Presidential election.
+We believe the best way to do that is to subvert and re-appropriate negatively associated cultural tropes like the irrational fear of the establishment and powerful intelligent women, wrap them up in a history lesson and present it as a counterpoint to the insidious transgressiveness that's taken root in our society since the Gamergate imbroglio, been games by the rise of the alt-right movement, and spread through America like wildfire since the last Presidential election.
 Also, if we're being perfectly honest, we are not fans of solutionism.
-Instead, we subscribe to the premise that art and design's greatest values come from exposing the unseen and starting new dialogues.
+Instead, we subscribe to the premise that art and design's values come from exposing the unseen, challenging long held beliefs, and starting new dialogues.
 With all of this in mind, we want to use our work to uncover new positive discussion topics that create opportunities for new thoughtful voices, socially-minded and diverse perspectives to bubble up.

 Further driving this project is the personal inspiration and excitement we draw from open, inexpensive/free, easily accessible/low entry point and “available for everyone to use” technology.
 As tinkerers, artists, human-centered designers, and storytellers we see tremendous creative and storytelling value in new technology platforms (like the Raspberry Pi and NTC's C.H.I.P.) and existing technological infrastructures (like Twitter, Facebook, and Youtube):